-In order to fulfill its statutory mandates to mitigate or avoid significant effects on the environment and to design a Mitigation Monitoring Program to ensure compliance during project implementation (CEQA 21081.6):
+To fulfill its statutory mandates to mitigate or avoid significant effects on the environment and to design a mitigation monitoring program that will ensure compliance during project implementation (PRC 21081.6), the CPUC may conduct a comprehensive review of conditions that are not effectively mitigating impacts at any time it deems appropriate, including as a result of the dispute resolution procedure outlined in Section G.6.

-- The CPUC may conduct a comprehensive review of conditions which are not effectively mitigating impacts at any time it deems appropriate, including as a result of the Dispute Resolution procedure outlined in G.3.4; and - If in either review, the Commission determines that any conditions are not adequately mitigating significant environmental impacts caused by the project, or that recent proven technological advances could provide more effective mitigation, then the Commission may impose additional reasonable conditions to effectively mitigate these impacts.

-These reviews will be conducted in a manner consistent with the Commission's rules and practices.
+If in either review the CPUC determines that any conditions are not adequately mitigating significant environmental impacts caused by the project, then the CPUC may impose additional reasonable conditions to effectively mitigate these impacts.
+These reviews will be conducted in a manner consistent with the CPUC's rules and practices.

-G.9 Mitigation Monitoring Program Tables
+G.9 Mitigation Monitoring, Compliance, and Reporting Program

-Mitigation Monitoring Program tables are presented at the end of each issue area section (Sections D.2 through D.14).
-These tables, along with the full text of the mitigation measures themselves, will form the basis for implementation of the Mitigation Monitoring Program.
+Mitigation monitoring program tables are presented at the end of each issue area section (Sections D.2 through D.17).
+These tables, along with the full text of the mitigation measures themselves, will form the basis for implementation of the MMCRP.